solarseller.com alternative energy by John Drake Services, Inc. | home

 thick.
 They also make a smaller one, which I have on my

-keyring, but I will stick with this size for regular use.
+keyring, but I will stick with the standard size for regular use.

-They work well and I have used one on a Bob Dozier knife
+They work well and I have used one successfully on a Bob Dozier knife

-made of D2 tool steel with a very hard blade.
+made of D2 tool steel which is a very hard die steel.

 An item that might be handy to have around is a multi-tool.